 This post and its photos may contain affiliate links.
 If you make a purchase through these links, I may receive a small commission at no extra cost to you!
 Read my full disclosure policy here.

-It’s hard to send our kids to school, to release them without control into unknown territory, full of potential land mines (bullies, embarrassment, confusing friendships, not so understanding adults).
+It’s hard to send our kids to school, release them without control into unknown territory, full of potential land mines (bullies, embarrassment, confusing friendships, not-so-understanding adults).